LouisHardcastle/VRTechTest/README.md

 ## Known Issues
 - used Resource.Load for initial setup/testing with plan to switch to addressables afterwards, ran out of time.
 As such the project works for Quest Link but not side loaded APK.
+- Code needs to be properly commented, with #regions added but ran out of time.